Skip to Main Content

 • Best Practice: find a list of the search connectors for each database you use to craft the best possible search.

-2. Search the law reviews & journals databases in the big three legal research databases (Bloomberg Law, LexisNexis, and Westlaw)
+2. Search the law reviews & journals databases in legal research databases like LexisNexis, and Westlaw.

 3. Search additional full-text law journal databases and indexes as described in the UNM Law Library's Finding Journal Articles research guide.